hexojs/site/source/api/router.md

 ## Get a Path

 The `get` method returns a [Stream].
-For example, save the data of a path to a specified destination.
+For example, to save the path data to a specified destination:

 ``` js
 var data = hexo.route.get('index.html');